If your team thinks “sales” is a dirty word, it’s likely because you’re doing it wrong.

 Where you likely have this one wrong – You aren’t having the right conversations with your clients.
 As a service provider, it is your responsibility to discuss what results you have brought to your clients via a stewardship report.
 But your producers are likely self-conscious about discussing the value you deliver, they are embarrassed to discuss compensation with clients, and are also embarrassed to ask for referrals.

-Is “Sales” really the problem?
+Is “sales” really the problem?

 No, “sales” isn’t the issue.
 Your people aren’t embarrassed to be part of a sales organization; they are embarrassed to be part of a mediocre (or worse) sales organization.